Want personalized picks that fit your family?

 Is it any good?

 Just like its endearing hero Rodney, this movie is assembled from hand-me-down parts (like its classic underdog story), but it has tons of heart.
 This helps transform it into something irresistibly fresh and downright adorable.
 Robots is brilliantly imagined by illustrator William Joyce, and every single shot is filled with fabulously imaginative detail, every bit of it adorably witty, wonderfully fantastic, and perfectly logical.

 The movie has excitement, snappy wisecracks, and music that will make you want to get up and dance.
 As often in animation, the actors provide pleasant but not very distinctive voices and the comedians steal the show.
 Robin Williams, Brooks, and Jennifer Coolidge are the highlights.
 But the star here is the design, as much a part of the story as the plot and the characters.
 It all comes together in a story that works on every level, with something for every age, with silly humor, clever puns, sly satire, endearing characters, and, rarest of all, a story that is not just heartwarming but meaningful.

-Families can talk about the great messages here of not giving up and following your dreams.
+Families can talk about the great messages in Robots of not giving up and following your dreams.
 What other movies have characters that are both resilient and big dreamers?